geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 # The stack

 Our project was a SaaS management application.
-We wanted our users to have a great experience to distinguish ourselves from the competition, and improve their productivity.
+We wanted our users to have a great experience, to distinguish ourselves from the competition, and improve their productivity.

 We used Kotlin and Spring Boot on the backend, React and Typescript on the frontend.